smithhayward/ScorePod/README.md

-ScorePod is a simple score keeping and display device that uses an Arduino compatible microcontroller and a SSD1306 OLED display.
+ScorePod is a simple score keeping and display device that uses an Arduino compatible microcontroller, 3 momentary push buttons, and a SSD1306 128x64 OLED display.

 Currently focused on volleyball, the plan is to expand to other sports in the future.